What and how do films communicate to their audiences? How does film production and viewing influence social behavior?

 - That our commitment to film study enlivens and informs our evolving understanding of the traditions and communications of our world.

-In summary, Movies on My Mind seeks to create a dialogue about films and filmmaking (in writing and through in-person discussion) in a comfortable environment that encourages exploration, while being accessible to a public audience that ranges from film scholars to amateur film critics—all who simply enjoy watching and talking about movies.
+In summary, Movies on My Mind seeks to create a dialogue about films and filmmaking (in writing and through in-person discussion) in a comfortable environment that encourages exploration, while being accessible to a public audience that ranges from film scholars to amateur film critics and fans—all who simply enjoy watching and talking about movies.